sadasant/uploader-js/README.md

 - It's fully **unit tested** 💪
 - As much documentation as possible.
-- It desploys on AWS using serverless, using as many severless features I could come up within a reasonable time span.
+- It desploys on AWS using serverless, using as many severless features as I could come up within a reasonable time span.
 - It uses Prettier and Eslint, so no ugly code on sight 😍
 - It runs lint and test validations on CircleCI on pull requests.